The quantum super-Krylov method: Krylov error analysis

-is the unitless noise rate and $|\gamma_0|^2$ is the probabilistic overlap of the initial state with the true ground state.
-In other words, the relative error in the ground state energy converges exponentially quickly with the Krylov dimension $m$, towards a minimum error depending on the noise rate as $O(\omega^{2/3})$.
+We omit a proof of \cref{thm:asymptotic error bound}, as it is obtained by simply applying Theorem 3.1. of \cite{epperly2021subspacediagonalization} to the KQD scheme in \eqref{eq:L-galerkin-proj}.
+From \eqref{eq:krylov_error_bound_epperly}, one can see that the error in the estimate $\widehat{\Delta}_0$ decays exponentially quickly with the Krylov dimension $m$, to a minimum value that is proportional to the noise rate $\omega$.

-The bound \eqref{eq:krylov_error_bound} assumes that ``eigenvalue thresholding''~\cite{epperly2021subspacediagonalization,kirby2024analysis} is used to regularize the Krylov matrix pairs $(\hat{\mathbf{J}},\hat{\mathbf{R}})$ before they are solved.
-This refers to projecting out eigenspaces of the Gram matrix $\hat{\mathbf{R}}$ whose eigenvalues are below some threshold $\epsilon>0$, in order to avoid ill-conditioning.
-To obtain the above bound, the threshold is chosen as $\epsilon=O(\omega^{2/3})$, and the bound only holds under certain conditions that essentially require the initial state overlap $|\gamma_0|^2$ to be larger than the noise rate and the threshold.

-In practice for KQD it is typically instead found that $\epsilon=O(\omega)$ is a preferable choice, and that the resulting energy error also scales as $O(\omega)$~\cite{realTimeEvolKlymko,exactLanczosKirby,kirby2024analysis,diagonalisationOfManyBodyYoshioka}.
-Ref.~\cite{kirby2024analysis} provides a proof of this for the upper bound on the signed error, but not for the lower bound.
-Nonetheless, in our numerics below in~\cref{sec:numerical example}, we use this ``practical'' choice.
-In the present section, the main point is that there exists a choice of threshold that guarantees that the energy will converge to its ideal value with increasing Krylov dimension and decreasing error rate.

-We also note that the above results hold for \textit{any} Hermitian operator $J$ and \textit{any} Hermitian approximation $(\hat{\mathbf{J}},\hat{\mathbf{R}})$ of the matrices $(\mathbf{J},\mathbf{R})$ from the KQD method using real-time evolutions.
-As such, there is potential to take advantage of the further structure of $J$ and $\mathcal{V}$ in order to tighten the bound \eqref{eq:krylov_error_bound}.
-We leave this for future work.
+The two key differences between Theorem 3.1. in \cite{epperly2021subspacediagonalization} and its reformulation in \cref{thm:asymptotic error bound} lie in the timestep value and the initial overlap.
+For the KQD method applied to an operator $H$, the analysis in \cite{epperly2021subspacediagonalization} employs a timestep value of $\mathrm{d}t = \pi / R(H)$ to obtain the upper error bound, where $R(\cdot)$ denotes the spectral range.
+The KQD method in \eqref{eq:L-galerkin-proj} uses time evolutions of the operator $L$, which yields $\mathrm{d}t = \pi / R(L) = \pi / 2 R(H)$, so the super-Krylov method benefits from a halved time evolution.
+Condition \eqref{eq:overlap-cond} implies that the initial state $\ket{v}$ must have a non-zero overlap between the ground state $\ket{u_0}$ and the most-excited state $\ket{u_{N-1}}$ of $H$.
+The latter condition is an additional requirement to the standard KQD method, where one only requires a non-zero overlap with the ground state.
+In \cref{sec:experiments}, we provide an example of how such an initial state may be constructed.

+The condition $\epsilon = O(\omega^{2/3})$ in \cref{thm:asymptotic error bound} can be interpreted informally as ensuring eigenvectors that are compatible with the noise level are truncated out after thresholding.
+In practice, it is typically found that $\epsilon = O(\omega)$ is a preferable choice \cite{kirby2024analysis}, and so we employ this practical choice in our experiments in \cref{sec:experiments}.
+Finally, the condition \eqref{eq:overlap-cond} can be interpreted as requiring that the initial overlap is not overwhelmed by the error from thresholding and the noise.
+For a detailed discussion of \cref{thm:asymptotic error bound} and the corresponding proof, we refer the reader to \cite[Section 3.1.]{epperly2021subspacediagonalization}.